 1245-03 DEFINITIONS

-‑

-”Attitude.
+03.01 Apprentice Resident Inspector.
+A trainee in the Resident Inspector Competency Based Qualification (RI‑CBQ) program, who has completed all the performance requirements in both the Fundamental and Basic phases of the program, a Site Readiness Assessment, and has been assigned to a site as an Apprentice inspector for some extended period.
+Trainees at this level can perform the basic tasks of a Resident Inspector independently in support of the inspection program and continue to learn and gain experience by completing the performance requirements in the Apprentice phase of the program.

+03.02 Assessment.
+The process used in the RI‑CBQ program as outlined in Inspection Manual Chapter (IMC) 1245 Appendix C‑17, “Resident Inspector Technical Proficiency Training and Qualification Journal and Instructions for Completion,” to determine if a trainee can adequately complete each performance requirement as compared to the performance standard.
+The mentor determines whether the performance standard is met or if the trainee is not yet prepared well enough to conduct the task on their own.
+For each assessment, the mentor provides feedback by documenting the acceptable performance observed or skills requiring more practice.

+03.03 Assessment Criteria.
+The process used in IMC 1245 Appendix C17, “Resident Inspector Technical Proficiency Training and Qualification Journal,” where the standard against which the trainee’s performance is compared.

+03.04 Attitude.
 A manner of performing tasks that demonstrates an understanding of and an appreciation for the NRC’s organizational values of integrity, excellence, service, respect, cooperation, commitment, and openness.

-03.0 Basic Inspector Certification.
+03.05 Basic Inspector Certification.
 A certification made by the trainee’s supervisor which signifies that the individual has successfully completed all basic-level inspector training and qualification activities.
 Achieving Basic Inspector Certification allows an individual to perform limited scope inspection activities.
 Inspection activities will be specifically assigned and are to be performed with an appropriate degree of detailed supervision.

+03.06 Basic-Level Inspector.
+An inspector that can perform limited scope inspection activities, as assigned, under an appropriate degree of detailed supervision.
+This may mean that inspectors will be allowed to perform some procedures or a small part of several procedures.

+03.07 Basic Resident Inspector.
+A trainee in the RI‑CBQ program who has completed all the performance requirements in both the Fundamental and Basic phases of the program and the Site Readiness Assessment.
+This designation is equivalent to the Basic-Level Inspector in the IMC 1245 process, making the inspector available for independent inspection activity and/or temporary or permanent site assignment.

-03.0 Basic-Level Training and Qualification.
+03.08 Basic-Level Training and Qualification.
 The activities designed to provide newly hired staff with an awareness of basic information related to the agency, the role of the inspector, and the technology being regulated and to provide a context for the development of proficiency as an inspector.
+Successful completion of basic-level training leads to Basic Inspector Certification.

+03.09 Collaborative Learning Environment (CLE).
+An NRC learning and development platform used for online training, exams, and course management.
+This system is used to manage and track completion of assessments in the resident inspector competency-based training program outlined in IMC 1245 Appendix C17.

-Successful completion of basic-level training leads to Basic Inspector Certification.-03.
-Competency.
-The group of related knowledge, skills, and attitudes describing the characteristics needed to perform successfully as an inspector.03.
-Continuing Training.
+03.10 Competency.
+The group of related knowledge, skills, and attitudes describing the characteristics needed to perform successfully as an inspector.

+03.11 Continuing Training.
 Activities designed to build on what a trainee learned in initial training by:

-Providing more in knowledge in areas that are covered in initial training.
+Providing more in-depth knowledge in areas that are covered in initial training.

 Addressing changes to the programs and processes that affect how NRC staff conducts job-related activities.